8 Habits of Highly Effective Product Leaders

 2. Your team = the product

-Extending still being a product manager, effective product leaders apply their product craft to their team.
+Extending this further, effective product leaders apply their product craft to their team.

 They spend time discovering:

 These tests just look a bit different.
-Like testing new practices, tools, ways of working, etc things like that and not necessarily your usual AB or clickable-prototype test.
+Like testing new practices, tools, ways of working, etc which won't look like a typical AB or clickable-prototype test.

 (p.s. when your product leader reaches out, he/she might be interviewing you, testing a hypothesis, etc you might just not realise it.
 I do this all the time as a coach 😉)